SharifAmit/OpticNet-71/README.md

 # OCT_Classification
-Classifying different Retinal Diseases using Deep Learning from Optical Coherence Tomography Images
+A model for classifying different Retinal Diseases using Deep Learning from Optical Coherence Tomography Images.
+This code is part of the **submission materials for the IEEE J-BHI (Journal of Biomedical and Health Informatics)** for our paper *Optic-net: A Novel Convolutional Neural Network for Human level Diagnosis of Retinal Diseases from Optical Tomography Images.*

 ## Pre-requisite
 - Ubuntu 18.04 / Windows 7 or later